|

 FRONT COVER:

-(bottom left) The Earl of Malmesbury at the helm of the John Pinkerton with Lady Malmesbury and Peter Fethney. (bottom right) Lord Malmesbury unveils the bridge plaque watched by Robin Higgs and Society Vice-president, Lady Redgrave.
+(1) Guests of the Society inspecting Broad Oak Bridge at the re-opening ceremony. (bottom left) The Earl of Malmesbury at the helm of the John Pinkerton with Lady Malmesbury and Peter Fethney. (bottom right) Lord Malmesbury unveils the bridge plaque watched by Robin Higgs and Society Vice-president, Lady Redgrave.

 INSIDE PAGE: